What to Do When Dental Insurance Doesn’t Pay Claims

 Non-covered services are another contractual reason why dental insurance will not pay specific claims.
 Most plans do not cover everything your dentist might recommend and publish a written list of excluded treatments.

-Once again, examine the coverage overview for your plan, where you might find many of these services excluded.
+Once again, examine the coverage overview for your plan.
+You might find many of these services excluded.

 • Cosmetic procedures